 So is transporting children or other persons without dedicated seats.
 Motorcyclists should reach the ground simultaneously with both feet when sitting astride stopped.

-Motorcycles should be equipped with minimum one and maximum two headlamps
+Motorcycles should be equipped with a minimum one and maximum of two headlamps

 The motorcycle should have mirrors on each handlebar